-Matsutake mushroom (pine mushroom) – a delicacy from Japan are highly prized by the Japanese for its distinct aromatic odor and flavor.
+Matsutake mushroom (pine mushroom) – a delicacy from Japan are highly prized by the Japanese for its distinct aromatic scent and flavor.

 In Japan, wild matsutake mushrooms are hard to find and the high quality ones can cost up to $1,000 per pound and the exotic ones for up to $2,000.
 Luckily, we are able to find them in the local Japanese supermarket for about $40 per pound (US grown).
 Living up to its reputation, the aroma and flavor this mushroom offer is simply amazing.